Ovid/git-workflow/README.md

     basename $( git symbolic-ref refs/remotes/origin/HEAD )

-If you get the error, `ref refs/remotes/origin/HEAD is not a symbolic ref`, you can run this:
+If you get the error, `ref refs/remotes/origin/HEAD is not a symbolic ref`, you can fix it with this:

-     git symbolic-ref refs/remotes/origin/HEAD refs/remotes/origin/\$branch_name
+     git symbolic-ref refs/remotes/origin/HEAD refs/remotes/origin/$branch_name

 Where \$branch_name is the name of the primary branch you develop from (`main`, `master`, etc.).